glutanimate/simple-google-tts/README.md

 ### Detailed explanation

 `simple_google_tts` can read text from standard input or a text file.
 The syntax is the same in each case.
-The wrapper will automatically identify the type of input provided and perform the text to speech synthesis via `speak.pl`.
+The script will automatically identify the type of input provided and perform the text to speech synthesis via `speak.pl`.

 If no arguments are provided `simple_google_tts` will try to read from the current X selection.
 This corresponds with the currently highlighted text.
 Using this functionality you can set up a keyboard shortcut that automatically reads out selected text.